ComputationalDesignLab/surrogate-methods/_sources/setup.md

 # Computing environment setup

 The goal of this section is to create a computing environment on your computer to run and use the code given in the jupyter-book.
-Follow the steps below to setup anaconda, create an environment, and install some initial packages in the new environment.
+Follow below steps for setting up anaconda, creating an environment, and installing some initial packages in the new environment.
 If you already have Anaconda or know any other method which suits your needs in a better manner, then you are free to use that. **The end goal is to have a working computing environment to use along with the jupyter-book**.